itsektionen/styrdokument/pm/eng/pm_for_trygghetsrad.md

 ## 4 Regulations

 The chapter's safety officer may not be an elected members of the board.
+At least one safety officer must not be an active member of PIFF and PUFF